Below is a list of expenses you can claim as a limited company.

 Employers' liability insurance will help you pay compensation if an employee is injured or becomes ill because of the work they do for you.

-Software & IT costs
+IT & software costs

-Laptop, desktop, tablet, mouse, keyboard, printer
+IT costs: Laptop, desktop, tablet, mouse, keyboard, USB memory stick.

 If you have a premises you can claim for the full cost of the office phone there.